 The ultimate decision of whether data can be shared through the e-VRE and with what AAAI settings is made by the user that owns the data.
 The e-VRE should notify data owners of potential privacy issues and provide them with information that can be used to decide about the required measures to protect personal information in a dataset (a description of the e-VRE privacy policy, links to relevant documentation including the European Data Protection Directive, training sessions, etc.).
-In addition, the e-VRE should provide users (data-owners) with information about AAAI options, to enable to user to restrict access to the data to a selection of users.
-The general aim of the e-VRE is to adhere to the strict privacy policies in the European Data Protection Directive (thus necessarily limiting the amount of data that can be shared through the e-VRE) while at the same time providing reliable AAAI settings that can be set per dataset by end-users (thus enabling sharing of personal research data where possible).
+In addition, the e-VRE should provide users (data-owners) with information about AAAI options, to enable the user to restrict access to the data to a selection of users.
+The general aim of the e-VRE is to adhere to the strict privacy policies in the European Data Protection Directive (thus necessarily limiting the amount of data that can be shared through the e-VRE) while at the same time providing reliable AAAI settings http://ec.europa.eu/justice/dataprotection/document/factsheets 2016/factsheet dp reform citizens rights 2016 en.pdf, accessed January 30, 2016.